vippsas/vipps-solutions/ev-charging/README.md

 ### Step 3.
 Customer approves the payment

-The customer's Vipps MobilePay app should open automatically, with the maximum reservation amount visible.
+The customer's Vipps or MobilePay app should open automatically, with the maximum reservation amount visible.
 They can select to pay or cancel.
 Afterwards, they are redirected back to the charging website, where the status of the charge session is presented.